-- A. The existence of the Plan and the Options granted hereunder shall not affect in any way the right or power of the Board or the shareholders of the Company to make or authorize any adjustment, recapitalization, reorganization or other change in the Company's capital structure or its business, any merger or consolidation of the Company, any issue of bonds, debentures, or shares of preferred stock ahead of or affecting Common Stock or the rights thereof, the dissolution or liquidation of the Company or any sale or transfer of all or any part of its assets or business, or any other corporate act or proceeding. - B. The shares with respect to which Options may be granted are shares of Common Stock as presently constituted.
+A. The existence of the Plan and the Options granted hereunder shall not affect in any way the right or power of the Board or the shareholders of the Company to make or authorize any adjustment, recapitalization, reorganization or other change in the Company's capital structure or its business, any merger or consolidation of the Company, any issue of bonds, debentures, or shares of preferred stock ahead of or affecting Common Stock or the rights thereof, the dissolution or liquidation of the Company or any sale or transfer of all or any part of its assets or business, or any other corporate act or proceeding.

+- B. The shares with respect to which Options may be granted are shares of Common Stock as presently constituted.
 If, and whenever, prior to the termination of the Plan or the expiration of an outstanding Option, the Company shall effect a subdivision of shares of Common Stock or the payment of a stock dividend on Common Stock without receipt of consideration by the Company, the remaining shares of Common Stock available under the Plan and the number of shares of Common Stock with respect to which outstanding Options may thereafter be exercised shall be proportionately increased, and the Exercise price under outstanding Options shall be proportionately reduced.
-If and whenever, prior to the termination of the Plan or the expiration of an outstanding Option, the Company shall effect a consolidation of shares of Common Stock, the remaining shares of Common Stock available under the Plan and the number of shares of Common Stock with respect to which any outstanding Option may thereafter be exercised shall be proportionately reduced, and the Exercise price under the outstanding Options shall be proportionately increased. - C. Except as may otherwise be expressly provided in the Plan, the issuance by the Company of shares of stock of any class or securities convertible into shares of stock of any class, for cash, property, labor or services, upon direct sale, upon the exercise of rights or warrants to subscribe therefor, or upon conversion of shares or obligations of the Company convertible into such shares or other securities, and in any case whether or not for fair value, shall not affect, and no adjustment by reason thereof shall be made with respect to, the number of shares of Common Stock available under the Plan or subject to Options theretofore granted or the Exercise Price per share. - D. If the Company effects a recapitalization or otherwise materially changes its capital structure (both of the foregoing are herein referred to as a "Fundamental Change"), then thereafter upon any exercise of an Option theretofore granted, the holder shall be entitled to purchase under such Option, in lieu of the number of shares of Common Stock that would have been received the number and class of shares of stock and securities to which the holder would have been entitled pursuant to the terms of the Fundamental Change if, immediately prior to such Fundamental Change, the Optionee had been the holder of record of the number of shares of Common Stock.
+If and whenever, prior to the termination of the Plan or the expiration of an outstanding Option, the Company shall effect a consolidation of shares of Common Stock, the remaining shares of Common Stock available under the Plan and the number of shares of Common Stock with respect to which any outstanding Option may thereafter be exercised shall be proportionately reduced, and the Exercise price under the outstanding Options shall be proportionately increased. - C. Except as may otherwise be expressly provided in the Subsections 5A and 5B above, the issuance by the Company of shares of stock of any class or securities convertible into shares of stock of any class, for cash, property, labor or services, upon direct sale, upon the exercise of rights or warrants to subscribe therefor, or upon conversion of shares or obligations of the Company convertible into such shares or other securities, and in any case whether or not for fair value, shall not affect, and no adjustment by reason thereof shall be made with respect to, the number of shares of Common Stock available under the Plan or subject to Options theretofore granted or the Exercise Price per share. - D. If the Company effects a recapitalization or otherwise materially changes its capital structure (in a manner determined by the Committee that requires a change to the number or type of securities then issuable upon the exercise of an outstanding Option herein referred to as a "Fundamental Change"), then thereafter upon any exercise of an Option theretofore granted, the holder shall be entitled to purchase under such Option, in lieu of the number of shares of Common Stock that would have been received, the number and class of shares of stock and securities to which the holder would have been entitled pursuant to the terms of the Fundamental Change if, immediately prior to such Fundamental Change, the Optionee had been the holder of record of the number of shares of Common Stock issuable upon the exercise of such Option.